Top US Fulfillment Locations: A Full Guide

 Kase’s network of strategically located warehouses in cities like Columbus, Allentown, Los Angeles, Chicago, and Dallas enables fast two-day and even same-day delivery.

 Locations offer a variety of features and capabilities, from climate control, food-grade storage, and FDA registration to a comprehensive range of fulfillment services able to meet the needs of omnichannel retail operations.
-Locations are also optimized for transportation infrastructure, including access to rail.
+Locations are also optimized for transportation infrastructure, including rail access.

 Brands can utilize one location or streamline shipping with multiple nodes, reducing shipping times and costs.
 With both ecommerce and B2B fulfillment capabilities, Kase can support retail and DTC fulfillment across the US.